CyVerse-learning-materials/atmosphere_guide/docs/step4.md

 ------------------------------------------------------------------------

-# *Transferring Data to/from an Instance using iCommands*
+## Transferring Data to/from an Instance using iCommands

-You can execute to the instance\'s icommand if you are connected via SSH/PuTTY or if you are connected to the desktop via VNC, open the instance\'s terminal application.
+You can execute to the instance's icommand if you are connected via SSH/PuTTY or if you are connected to the desktop via VNC, open the instance's terminal application.

-> 1. At the instance\'s terminal, start the iCommands configuration
+> 1. At the instance's terminal, start the iCommands configuration
->     using the \'iinit\' command and enter configure.
+>     using the 'iinit' command and enter configure.
 >
 >     > ::: important
 >     > ::: title